AG 1092: Areaways

 Step 4: Application review, fees and decision

-We work closely with the Roadway Structure Division to coordinate a technical review for the safety and stability of the areaways.
+We may require structural calculations stamped from a Washington State licensed engineer, including specifications and a brief analysis documenting the current condition of the areaway and its components.
 We will review the application and may contact you either to request additional information or to request corrections.
 For responding to corrections, read our help article (including a video on how to upload documents).

 For areaways where construction activity is proposed: